 What else happened there?

 I started to gather stories from people.
 I have 15 stories to publish now.
 There were three of us going around asking people.

 Are there any stories you can share?

 I want to emphasise the case of Prossie N. She’s from Uganda.
 She’s 20 years old.
 When she was really small, she lost her family.
 When she was eight years old her uncle would constantly rape her.
 She escaped from him.
-When she was 15, she was at school and realized that she was a lesbian.
+When she was 15, she was at school and realised that she was a lesbian.
 She had a lot of problems because of that.
 She somehow managed to escape in 2010.
 Since then, she's been trying to get asylum here in the UK, but she can’t.
-Now she’s in a detention center and they want to send her back to Uganda on Thursday.
+Now she’s in a detention centre and they want to send her back to Uganda on Thursday.